Superfood buffs are already well-familiar with the stupendous nutritional powers of Maca.

 Every synthetic drug or any herbal supplements have their own side effects to various people, and maca is not an exception.
 Some people who use these supplements have experienced allergies such as skin rash or hives.
 When you are taking maca and have develop these symptoms it is strongly recommended to consult your doctor to avoid further complications.

 Maca is a healthy natural food, not a miracle drug!!
 Maca root powder has the ability to regulate, balance and support the hormonal systems of both men and women.
 Hello magical skin revitalizer!
-And since it boost the hormones, it may aid with energy levels, digestion, fertility and all things sexual.
+And since it boost the hormones, it may aid with energy levels, digestion, fertility, women curves and all things sexual.

 As an Adaptogen it increases your body’s immunity to diseases by emotional and physiological health improvements, which means it is of great help for people combating chronic fatigue.